 The importance of doing your part to reduce waste today goes without saying.
 But, you may be overwhelmed, or need some help getting started.
 These 12 home hacks will have you biking — and laughing — all the way to the bank.

-Paper waste reduction can help conserve trees and reduce the pollution produced in the bleaching process.
+Paper waste reduction can help conserve trees and reduce the pollution produced in the bleaching process of paper towels.
 If you use disposable wipes, consider that 83,000 tons of disposable wipes wind up in North American landfills every year.
-Microfiber towels are more absorbent than paper towels, and also catch and hold dust instead of scattering it.
+Cloth alternatives are more absorbent than paper towels, and also catch and hold dust instead of scattering it.

 Know your plastics

 It’s no secret that plastics are made from petroleum, a nonrenewable resource.
 There are ways in which you personally can help reduce the amount of plastic sent to landfill by first checking the resin identification number #1-7 (located inside the triangle to be sure they’re recyclable).

 - For more information about recycling plastics, visit our plastics recycling guide.

 - To locate plastic recycling opportunities in your local area, visit our recycling search.